-What the Tariff Pause Really Means for Housing
+What the Tariffs Pause Really Means for Housing

 Rising Construction Costs: A Persistent Problem

 For many years, the building industry has been negotiating pricing volatility.
-The cost of raw materials remains high despite supply chain disruptions during pandemics and spikes in inflation.
+The cost of raw materials remains high despite supply chain disruptions during the pandemic and inflationary spikes.
 Ongoing high metal tariffs aggravate problems even as lumber costs fell earlier in 2024.

-Largely due to the increased costs of steel and aluminum, recent research by the National Association of Home Builders (NAHB) indicates that builders are experiencing expenses 15–20% higher than they were before the pandemic.
-Although the 90-day break may reduce some input costs in particular areas, the materials most necessary for vertical and mixed-use buildings remain expensive.
+Due to the increased costs of steel and aluminium, recent research indicates that builders are experiencing expenses that are 15–20% higher than before the pandemic.
+Though the 90-day break may reduce some input costs in particular areas, the materials most necessary for vertical and mixed-use buildings remain expensive.

 As a result, many homebuilders are deferring or downsizing planned projects.
 This constrains supply and shifts focus away from affordable housing developments, where tighter margins make such cost increases untenable.